Questrom School of Business-GRAD

 QST SI 839

-Grad Prereq: (QST SI 750 or QST SI 751).
+Graduate Prerequisites: (QSTSI750 OR QSTSI751) - Grad Prereq: (QST SI 750 or QST SI 751).
 Examines how managers and leaders can create the conditions for innovation at the individual, team, and organizational levels--and how those conditions differ for startup and mature organizations.
 Managing innovation includes the generation of ideas; the integration of ideas into new product concepts; and the commercialization of ideas.
 While core strategy courses address the questions of what innovations to pursue and whether and when those innovations will bring value, this course addresses the question of how managers can create organizations to deliver innovations of value.
 It focuses on the practices and processes that managers need to put in place to enable organizations to execute an innovation strategy.
 Students evaluate how to balance the challenges of organizing, managing, and leading innovation with the need to produce concrete, routine, and expected outcomes within the organization.
 To be innovative, any new idea must resolve the innovation paradox introducing enough novelty to appeal to new markets while retaining enough familiarity to tap into existing behaviors.
 Because design and innovation are frequently inseparable in managing this paradox, students assess how design contributes to innovation in product, process, and business models across industry sectors.
 The course also considers the role that all sources of innovation play including communities, networks, brokers, and other forms of open innovation.
 Students are asked to reflect upon innovations that have been critical to their lives, and how these innovations were produced and gained market traction.
 Final group projects explore how to rescue innovations in trouble with turnaround teams.
 3 cr.
-Tuition: $5724
+Tuition: $6549

-Candidates for the MBA at Boston University are given first consideration for enrollment in the graduate courses offered by the Questrom School of Business.
+Degree candidates at the Boston University Questrom School of Business are given first consideration for enrollment in the graduate courses offered by the Questrom School of Business.

 Students currently matriculated as candidates for other graduate degrees offered by Boston University (including Metropolitan College on a case-by-case basis), visiting MBA students from other AACSB accredited institutions, and MBA alumni from Questrom or another AACSB accredited institution may be granted permission to enroll on a space available basis, provided that they meet criteria established by the Questrom School of Business for registration as cross enrolled students and the student fills out the appropriate cross enrollment application.
 All students must meet the prerequisites established for enrollment in advanced courses.
-Cross enrollment applications can be obtained from the Questrom School of Business Graduate Center, 595 Commonwealth Avenue, Room 115 (617-353-2673).
+Cross enrollment applications can be obtained from the Questrom School of Business MBA Center, 595 Commonwealth Avenue, 4th floor (617-353-2673).

 Required Courses